rs028/MBM-Flex/documentation/Advection_and_exchange_flows.md

 Any open aperture without an advection flow is assumed to have some exchange flow.

-### Catagories
+### Categories

-+ Rooms invoved in any advection flow are said to be  **Cross ventilated**.
++ Rooms involved in any advection flow are said to be  **Cross ventilated**.
 Apertures that border a cross ventilated room, if they themselves are not involved in the flow, are called **Category 1**.
 + Apertures that join a room to the outside are labeled **Category 2**
 + Apertures that border rooms with apertures to the outside are labeled **Category 3** (costal rooms?)
 + Apertures that border 2 rooms with no outside aperture (landlocked rooms) and labeled **Category 4**